wintermute-cell/itchgrep/README.md

 - `task explore-data` will drop you into an `sqlite3` shell running through the DynamoDB Docker container.
 You do not need to have `sqlite3` installed for this.
+- `task webserver-local` will build and run the web server in a Docker container together with the local DynamoDB in a separate container.
+Templ templates are not copied during the build, but generated inside the container.
+- `task templ` will generate `.go` files from any `.templ` files.
+This is not required for building/running, to provide code completion and stop the language server from complaining.

 ## Testing
 ### Dependencies (in addition to build dependencies):